intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 ## TCP

-Extension points in TCP {{?TCP=RFC0793}} have been rendered difficult to use, largely due to middlebox interactions.
+Extension points in TCP {{?TCP=RFC0793}} have been rendered difficult to use, largely due to middlebox interactions; see
+{{?EXT-TCP=DOI.10.1145/2068816.2068834}}.

-For instance, multipath TCP {{?MPTCP=RFC6824}} can only be deployed opportunistically.
+For instance, multipath TCP {{?MPTCP=RFC6824}} can only be deployed opportunistically; see {{?MPTCP-HOW-HARD=DOI.10.5555/2228298.2228338}}.
 As multipath TCP enables progressive enhancement of the protocol, this largely only causes the feature to not be available if the path is intolerant of the extension.

 In comparison, the deployment of Fast Open {{?TFO=RFC7413}} critically depends on extension capability being widely available.
 Though very few network paths